JimmyHelp/Figi/README.md

 Before you contribute, turn .bbmodel compression off in your Blockbench settings.

-This option is in File -> Perferences -> Settings -> Export -> Minified Project Files
+This option is in File -> Preferences -> Settings -> Export -> Minified Project Files